 We offer a programme of winter lectures and summer excursions, provide talks and organise conferences.
 Members receive a monthly e-newsletter, a quarterly newsletter and a Society Journal containing original research.
 Activities for members include participating in themed projects and historical research.

-A report of our lecture on 11 September by Gaynor Haliday has been added to Lecture Notes 2019-2020
+A report of our lecture on 13 November by Claudia Sternberg, The Civilian and Military Prisoners of Lofthouse Park Camp, near Wakefield, 1914-1919 has been added to Lecture Notes 2019-2020

-A new book review has been added: YORKSHIRE V.C.s by Alan Whitworth
+A new book review has been added: BRITISH WIDOWS OF THE FIRST WORLD WAR by Andrea Hetherington

 Information recently added to the News page: